Hanwha Cameras In CHeKT : Quick Start Setup Guide

 Using

 the observed alarm frequency in the local UI and live testing, adjust the camera settings as needed.
-Today, we are going to utilize the minimum duration setting.

 Tuning Considerations